 In Cincinnati the impetus for initiating professional service delivery for those with speech and hearing problems came from Dr. Jean Rothenberg.
 Following the birth of her children, Jean suffered a hearing loss and made it her life’s work to help people obtain the communication care that she was unable to find in Cincinnati.

 By traveling to other cities, Jean studied with professionals at the Cleveland Hearing & Speech Center and apprenticed with Mary Whitehurst in New York City.
 Upon her return to Cincinnati, Jean increased her collaborative efforts with the League in order to open a professional Center in her own city.
 In 1950, the Cincinnati Speech and Hearing Center was open for business.
 At that time, the Center opened with several initiatives including speech and hearing rehabilitation, support of professionals in speech and hearing, enlightenment of the public to promote hearing conservation, and whatever else would be necessary to advance the general purposes of all these.
-In 1999 to reflect the Center’s true service constituency, the name was changed, one more time to the Hearing Speech and Deaf Center of Greater Cincinnati.
-Jean W. Rothenberg, the modern day founder of the Hearing Speech & Deaf Center died Thursday, May 17, 2007.
+In 1999 the name changed again, and today’s HEARING SPEECH + DEAF CENTER reflects our full constituency.
+Jean W. Rothenberg, the modern day founder of the HEARING SPEECH + DEAF CENTER died May 17, 2007.
 Jean was a spunky, determined woman.
 She was a pioneer.
 She was well loved and is sorely missed.